wanderdust/newsletter/content/posts/013_qwerty_to_dvorak/index.md

 ![](./typing_accuracy.png)

-Fun fact, if you pay close attention at the accuracy chart (bottom chart), there was a week where he was practicing 100% accuracy.
+Fun fact, if you pay close attention at the accuracy chart (bottom chart), there was a week where he was practicing for 99% accuracy.
 Not surprising that the speed (top chart) suddenly increased during that time.

 ---
 ### 📅 Extra: Dvorak Learning Diary

-Raw notes from his learning journey (if you are that keen)
+Raw notes from Pablo's learning diary.

 **Week 1**